KhronosGroup/VK-GL-CTS/external/openglcts/README.md

 Other than changes needed for porting, the only changes that are permitted are changes to fix bugs in the conformance test.
-A bug in the conformance test is a behaviour which causes clearly incorrect execution (e.g., hanging, crashing, or memory corruption), OR which requires behavior which contradicts or exceeds the requirements of the relevant OpenGL or OpenGL ES Specification.
+A bug in the conformance test is a behavior which causes clearly incorrect execution (e.g., hanging, crashing, or memory corruption), OR which requires behavior which contradicts or exceeds the requirements of the relevant OpenGL or OpenGL ES Specification.
 Changes required to address either of these issues typically require waivers.